bluesky/bluesky/doc/source/index.rst

 Bluesky interacts with hardware through Python objects that are expected to have a specified interface.
-This interface is implemented for "simulated" motors and detectors included in the ``bluesky.examples`` module, which we use here in documented examples and tests.
+This interface is implemented for "simulated" motors and detectors included in the ``ophyd.sim`` module, which we use here in documented examples and tests.

 To control actual hardware, an additional package is required.
 The `ophyd